 Accreditation Standards

-The Board of Directors will comply with all accreditation standards established by the State Board of Education. {{School_Name}} uses Northwest Accreditation Standards for secondary education serving grades 9-12, as required by law.
+The Board of Directors will comply with all accreditation standards established by the State Board of Education. {{School_Name}} uses the standards of the Northwest Accreditation Commission for secondary education serving grades 9-12, as required by law.

 [Note: Accreditation is voluntary for elementary schools, grades K-8.]